How shifts in customer text message behavior are changing SMS marketing

 The way we use our phones has changed over the last year.

-A lot.
 Part of this shift is due to the way COVID-19 changed how we work.
 We can’t pop by a coworker’s desk like we used to, so we’re texting them instead—48% of millennials who are texting more in the last 12 months say they are texting their coworkers and managers more.

 Another reason for the change in our handheld habits?
 The brands we know and love are getting more sophisticated than ever with their SMS campaigns.
 We found that Americans are more likely to ignore texts from friends and family than texts from the brands they care about.